evanextreme/tomorrow/README.md

 # horizon
-This is the public release branch of Tomorrow.
-Any push to this branch will directly update the tomorrowplanner.com website and web app.
+This is the master and testing branch of tomorrow.
+After 1.0 this branch will continue to push commits until the next major release